silverstripe/cwp/docs/en/development-tutorials/upgrading.md

 ## Upgrading from the deprecated recipe-basic approach

 Projects using the old-style forks of `recipe-basic` will need to be migrated to the new style of managing dependencies.
-The "recipe-basic" module has now been deprecated and should not be used.
+The `recipe-basic` module has now been deprecated and should not be used.
 This migration will need to be done just once and will greatly improve the way you can keep the project up to date with the most recent security patches.

-You will know you need to migrate your project if you see the following configuration in your root composer.json:
+You will know you need to migrate your project if you see the following configuration in your root `composer.json`:

 	"require": {
 		"php": ">=5.3.2",